Wayne Memorial is very active in the fight against diabetes. We have offered diabetes education and support group services for more than a decade.

 Diabetes is a disease in which the body does not produce or properly use insulin, a hormone needed to convert sugar, starches and other food into energy for daily life.
 Both genetics and environmental factors such as obesity and lack of exercise appear to play roles in the development of the disease, according to the American Diabetes Association (ADA).

 Pre-registration is required for all courses.
 For information and registration about upcoming classes, contact Carol Kneier at (570) 253-8149.
-The cost of the four-session program is $50 per person.
+The cost of the three-session program is $50 per person.
 Financial assistance is available for those who qualify.
 Each person registered may bring one support person.